 Between six and 13 years of age, children lose all 20 primary teeth to be replaced by permanent teeth.
 Specific developmental differences can also determine how many teeth will develop.
 When babies lose their teeth due to accident or decay, permanent may teeth erupt prematurely.
 This may lead to crooked teeth due to limited space (1).
 Hence, it is essential to maintain good dental hygiene.
-Ensure your child brushes and flosses their teeth regularly.
-Also, ensure to take your child for dental check-ups at regular intervals.
+Make them the habit of using toothbrush and toothpaste right from a young age.
+Also ensure your child does not forget to brush and floss their teeth regularly.
+Also, ensure to take your child for dental check-ups at the orthodontist at regular intervals.

 Timeline For Tooth Eruption And Shedding